 Here's what happened.
 My friend called to say that a warning light on the dash of his BMW 540i Sport suggested an alternator failure and the battery's charge-indicator was black, denoting a discharged condition.
 The BMW dealer was some 35 minutes' drive away.
 He wanted an opinion: If he could get it jump-started, would it run long enough to reach his dealer?

 With no other data and from 2,000 miles away, a quick consultation with some Tarot cards would be equally as useful as a diagnosis over the phone.
-I suggested that he buy a multimeter and check battery voltage and alternator output, and then returned to work.
+We suggested that he buy a multimeter and check battery voltage and alternator output, and then returned to work.

 Ten minutes later, another call: "Engine-off, battery voltage is 12.2 and with the engine running, it's 11.25," he chirped.
 Definitely a charging problem.
-But how had he grabbed these numbers, I inquired.
+But how had he grabbed these numbers, we inquired.
 "No-brainer," he said.
 "I plugged-in my Redline and read the voltage display."
 Thus the change of heart on the voltage display feature.

 Valentine stalwarts, including my friend with the BMW, swear that they're unconcerned about a minimalist feature set, saying that any lack is more

 than compensated for by the V1's extreme sensitivity.
-Perhaps, but despite his continued public tub-thumping for the Valentine One, I've noticed that his V1 sits in the closet lately, replaced in the BMW by either a BEL (Beltronics) STi Magnum or an Escort Redline.
+Perhaps, but despite his continued public tub-thumping for the Valentine One, We've noticed that his V1 sits in the closet lately, replaced in the BMW by either a BEL (Beltronics) STi Magnum or an Escort Redline.

 Study these features and the initial price gap between the $399 Valentine One and the $499 Escort Redline evaporates.
 When the V1 is equipped with options that are standard equipment on the Redline, it's actually more expensive.
 The carrying case ($29), concealed display ($39) and the $49 remote audio adapter (an earphone audio output jack) bring the Valentine One's tariff to $516.
 But price is less of an issue than performance in this market segment.